Common krait: Distribution and habitat

 The common krait is widely distributed across South Asia, including India, Pakistan, Bangladesh, Sri Lanka, Nepal and possibly Bhutan.
 Its range extends westward into Afghanistan and potentially parts of Iran.
-Within India, it is found throughout the country including the Andaman and Nicobar Islands.
+Within India, it occurs throughout the country including the Andaman and Nicobar Islands.

 This snake inhabits a diverse range of environments, including scrub jungles, grasslands, agricultural fields, semi-desert areas, rocky terrains, and suburban gardens.
 It is frequently found in human-modified landscapes such as plantations and cultivated lands.
 The common krait often takes refuge in termite mounds, rat burrows, or under debris.
 It is particularly associated with areas near water sources, such as streams, canals, and ponds.

-The species demonstrates high adaptability to various habitats and is common in rural areas, where rodent populations are abundant.
-During the monsoon season, it often enters human dwellings in search of shelter or prey.
-This adaptability has contributed to their stable population despite localized threats, such as habitat fragmentation and human persecution.
+The common krait demonstrates high adaptability to various habitats and is common in rural areas, where rodent populations are abundant.
+During the monsoon season, it often enters houses in search of shelter or prey.
+This adaptability has contributed to its stable population despite localized threats, such as habitat fragmentation and persecution.